Scheduling with Availability Collection

 For channel-specific rules on messaging (WhatsApp, SMS, Email), see Scheduling Campaigns.

-1. Conversations are created in a pending state awaiting the hiring manager's availability
+1. Conversations are created in a pending state awaiting the interviewer's availability

-2. Popp emails the hiring manager to collect their available times
+2. Popp emails the interviewer to collect their available times

-3. Once the hiring manager responds, all pending candidates automatically receive the booking URL via the templated message
+3. Once they respond, all pending candidates automatically receive the booking URL via the templated message

 4. Each candidate selects a time and their meeting is scheduled